Ranchero-Software/NetNewsWireHelp/pages/ios/5.0/en/notifications.markdown

 This feature works for individual feeds, so you don’t have to turn it on for everything – just those you want to see first.

-To get notifications for a feed:
+## To turn on notifications for a feed

-1. From the feed list, **touch and hold on the feed**
+1. From the Feeds screen, **touch and hold on the feed**
 2. Choose **Get Info**
 3. Turn on **Notify About New Articles**
 4. Tap **Done**

+## To turn off notifications

+If you no longer want to be notified of a feed’s new entries, you can turn off **Notify About New Articles** in the feed’s settings, using the same procedure.

+This must be done for each feed.
+If you don’t want any notifications *at all*, you can turn off notifications in *System Settings*.

 ## How quickly will I be notified?